sadoyan/aralez/README.md

 - Sticky sessions are disabled globally.
 This setting applies to all upstreams.
 If enabled all requests will be 301 redirected to HTTPS.
 - HTTP to HTTPS redirect disabled globally, but can be overridden by `to_https` setting per upstream.
 - Requests to each hosted domains will be limited to 10 requests per second per virtualhost.
-    - The limiter is per virtualhost so requests and limits will be calculated per virtualhost individually.
+    - Requests limits are calculated per requester ip plus requested virtualhost.
+    - If the requester exceeds the limit it will receive `429 Too Many Requests` error.
     - Optional.
 Rate limiter will be disabled if the parameter is entirely removed from config.
 - Requests to `myhost.mydomain.com/` will be proxied to `127.0.0.1` and `127.0.0.2`.
 - Plain HTTP to `myhost.mydomain.com/foo` will get 301 redirect to configured TLS port of Aralez.
 - Requests to `myhost.mydomain.com/foo` will be proxied to `127.0.0.4` and `127.0.0.5`.
 - SSL/TLS for upstreams is detected automatically, no need to set any config parameter.
     - Assuming the `127.0.0.5:8443` is SSL protected.
 The inner traffic will use TLS.
-    - Self signed certificates are silently accepted.
+    - Self-signed certificates are silently accepted.
-- Global headers (CORS for this case) will be injected to all upstreams
+- Global headers (CORS for this case) will be injected to all upstreams.
 - Additional headers will be injected into the request for `myhost.mydomain.com`.
 - You can choose any path, deep nested paths are supported, the best match chosen.
 - All requests to servers will require JWT token authentication (You can comment out the authorization to disable it),